 There are two reasons for this.
-One is that former rule sometimes fails to survive succession (it isn’t always murder, but often enough), and crucial knowledge of the Night Children, of the Blood King, is forgotten.
+One is that former rule often fails to survive succession (it isn’t always murder, but often enough), and thus crucial knowledge of the Night Children, of the Blood King, is forgotten.
 The other reason, of course, is that I do not care to go.

 I grow weary of this world and its heresies, its hypocrisies, its convoluted hierarchies and halidoms.
 My children still matter to me—yes, even those who have rebelled—but more and more, I find little else does.

 I will not simply come when called like some trained dog or ensorcelled demon.
 However, I admit no one has ever tried by slowly bleeding one hundred and twenty-six virgins in the warm night wind before.